jamieqianhui/jamieqianhui.github.io/_posts/2025-10-06-Real-Estate-Investment-Strategies.markdown

 - Opportunities for substantial lease-up or tenant improvement
 - Markets with strong fundamentals but temporary challenges

-Target returns range from 12-18% annually, with a greater portion coming from appreciation after successful execution.
+Target returns typically range from 12-18% annually, with a greater portion coming from appreciation after successful execution of renovation or asset repositioning.
 Successful value-add execution requires deep market knowledge, strong operational expertise, and disciplined capital deployment to avoid scope creep.

 ### Opportunistic investments